greenspeedracer/W100-Scripts/README.md

     S=2 (Fan Medium)
     S=3 (Fan High)

-D: Display?
-Unknown.
-(Possibly "Auto Display Off," which is supposed to turn the "middle row" HVAC display off after some set period of time.
-Values below have been observed with no obvious changes in behvior)
+D: Unknown.
+Values below have been observed with no obvious changes in behvior.
+Will eventually see if I can figure this out, but it doesn't seem to be breaking.
     D=0
     D=1